 Module 2: Core Skills & Counseling Basics

 This module is an awareness builder, designed to provide a deeper understanding of what it takes to become a great counselor.
 A counselor provides comfort, support, encouragement, direction, correction, guidance, and accountability to others.
 When individuals are at the point of needing counseling, they are often stressed, confused, overwhelmed, worried, depressed, and/or scared.
 This can make it difficult for them to focus and think clearly.
-For this reason, a counselor's role is to provide the sound mind their clients need while assisting them through the process of thinking through effective solutions.
+For this reason, it is also a counselor's role to provide the sound mind that clients need to think through productive solutions.
 The overarching goal of counseling is to create a safe environment in which clients can process through their innermost thoughts and emotions and arrive at new strategies for sustainable change.

-Your responsibility as an effective counselor is to maintain a judgement-free space while actively listening to clients and engaging them in processing through potential solutions.
-It is not your responsibility, as a counselor, to tell your clients what they should or should not do.
+Your responsibility as an effective counselor is to maintain a judgement-free space while actively listening to clients and engaging them in processing through potential solutions based on biblical truth.
+It is not your responsibility to tell your clients what they should or should not do.
 Clients are responsible for making their own decisions.
-However, it is appropriate to coach clients on how to process through challenges in healthier, more rational, and functional ways so that they can arrive at healthy solutions on their own.
+Instead, the main focus should be to empower your clients to process through their challenges in healthier, more rational, functional ways so that they can arrive at healthy solutions on their own.

-The overarching goal of counseling is to create a safe environment in which clients can process through their innermost thoughts and emotions and arrive at new strategies for sustainable change.
-Your responsibility as an effective counselor is to maintain a judgement-free space while actively listening to clients and engaging them in processing through potential solutions.
-It is not your responsibility, as a counselor, to tell your clients what they should or should not do.
+Your responsibility as an effective counselor is to maintain a judgement-free space while actively listening to clients and engaging them in processing through potential solutions based on biblical truth.
+It is not your responsibility to tell your clients what they should or should not do.
 Clients are responsible for making their own decisions.
-However, it is appropriate to coach clients on how to process through challenges in healthier, more rational, and functional ways so that they can arrive at healthy solutions on their own.
+Instead, the main focus should be to empower your clients to process through their challenges in healthier, more rational, functional ways so that they can arrive at healthy solutions on their own.

 Be a Great Listener